speed47/btrfs-list/README.md

-      --snap-max-excl SIZE   hide snapshots whose exclusively allocated extents take up more space than SIZE -f, --free-space           only show free space on the filesystem
+      --snap-max-excl SIZE   hide snapshots whose exclusively allocated extents take up more space than SIZE -f, --free-space           only show free space on the filesystem -u, --used                 display used space instead of free space

   -p, --profile PROFILE      override data profile detection and consider it
                                 as 'dup', 'single', 'raid0', 'raid1',